shutter-network/rolling-shutter/docs/spec.md

 7. For each shutter transaction, execute the envelope:
    1. Check `chainID`.
 If it does not match the rollup's chain ID (or equivalently the batch's), reject the batch.
-   2. Check `nonce`.
-If it does not match the sender's account nonce, reject the batch.
-Subsequently, increment the account nonce.
-   3. Pay the transaction fee from the sender's account according to EIP1559 and the parameters `gas`, `gasTipCap` and `gasFeeCap`.
+   2. Pay the transaction fee from the sender's account according to EIP1559 and the parameters `gas`, `gasTipCap` and `gasFeeCap`.
 Reject the batch if the sender's account balance is insufficient.
 8. For all transactions execute them as follows in the order they appear in `transactions`.
 Execute standard Ethereum transactions as normal.
 Reject the batch if execution fails.
 Execute Shutter transactions as follows:
    1. Decrypt `encryptedPayload` using `decryptionKey`.
-If decryption fails, skip to step 5.
+If decryption fails, increment the account nonce and skip the remaining steps.
    2. Decode the result as RLP encoding of the list `[to, data, value]` where `to` is an address, `data` is a byte array, and `value` is an integer.
-If decoding fails, skip to step 5.
-   3. Reset the sender's account nonce to `nonce` from the envelope.
+If decoding fails, increment the account nonce and skip the remaining steps.
-   4. Execute the transaction as a normal Ethereum transaction with the fields `sender`, `nonce` and `gas` taken from the envelope, `to`, `value`, and `data` from the encrypted payload, and `gasPrice`, `gasFeeCap` and `gasTipCap` set to 0 (note that the fee has already been paid).
-If execution fails, skip to step 5.
+   3. Execute the transaction as a normal Ethereum transaction with the fields `sender`, `nonce` and `gas` taken from the envelope, `to`, `value`, and `data` from the encrypted payload, and `gasPrice`, `gasFeeCap` and `gasTipCap` set to 0 (note that the fee has already been paid).
-   5. If any of above steps have failed, increment the sender's account nonce.